atelierbram/blog/content/differentiate/index.md

 Let’s say one is writing a tutorial with code-examples showing code-snippets from the command-line, _and_ code-snippets from javascript files.
 One _could_ use **screenshots** from the commandline with, for example, a _dark_ theme and javascript snippets in plain text within a `pre`tag syntax-highlighted with a _light_ theme, in order to differentiate between the two in a clear manner.

-### Combining a colorscheme’s dark– and light version in one article
+### Combining a colorscheme’s dark– and light version
 To keep consistency in design, one would want those themes to be related in color, or better use _the same_ colors of a colorscheme in a dark and light version (_dark being in a way “inverted”_).
 But, when going down this route, one might as well drop screenshots all together, and have the commandline code-snippets be informed by the _dark_ version of the colorscheme and, visa versa, the javascript examples colors informed by the _light_ version.
 You may go about it like this:

 <div class="example">